written by Racheal Cook MBA

 Nichole’s business has complete transformed in just a few months::

-» She’s been able to buy back her time and get support at home and in the business… and that could only happen when she was able to press pause to make a plan.
+» She’s been able to buy back her time and get support at home and in the business, which could only happen when she was able to press pause to make a plan.

 » The Solid Bow is now generating MULTIPLE FIVE FIGURE months, with new collections selling out within hours.
 And instead of the launch chaos, CEO Nichole Lynn feels confident and in control of her business.